 Pacific parent representation on the boards of trustees

 What We Have Found

 Date Updated: July 2020

-The proportion of schools with a fair level of Pacific parent representation on the board of trustees as at 1 December.
+The proportion of schools with fair Pacific parent representation on the board of trustees as at 1 December.

 Why This Is Important

 Active participation by Pacific parents in planning, development and delivery of education services will help to ensure that those services are appropriate and effective for Pacific students.
 Pacific representation on boards of trustees is one key mechanism for participation.

 Triennial elections have been held every three years from 1998.
 A by-election can occur at any stage in the election cycle if an elected parent representative leaves the board and creates vacancy.
 Although the major changes in board membership occur in triennial election years, there is still some fluctuation in intervening years due to by-elections and mid-term elections.

 How We Are Going

-In 2018, there were 524 schools with sufficient numbers of Pacific students that, for the students to be fairly represented, we would expect to have at least one Pacific parent on the school board of trustees.
-This expectation is based both on the number of Pacific students and the number of positions on the board.
+In 2019, there were 503 schools with sufficient number of Pacific students to expect at least one Pacific parent representative on the school board.
+This expectation on the school is based both on the number of Pacific students and the number of positions on the board.

 Demographics, such as family size, may contribute to the under-representation of Pacific parents in the boards.
 Based on the Population Census 2018, for every 10 school aged Pacific children (5-19 years old) there are 12 Pacific adults aged 25 to 49.
 In comparison there are 20 adults for every 10 children of the total population.